 From the start it was recognized that implementation of this policy would require a culture change at EPA and that achieving an Agency-wide culture change would not be effective if imposed from the top down.
 Thus, every effort was made to engage career EPA employees, including risk assessors, risk managers and senior decision-makers across the Agency to help implement the policy.
 The effort was monumental, directly involving several hundred Agency employees in all Offices and Regions.
 A Risk Characterization Implementation Team was established with members from each Region and Program Office, including the Office of General Counsel, to guide and direct the initial efforts to implement the policy.

 Note: This Handbook has two parts.
 The first is the Risk Characterization guidance itself.
-The second part comprises the Appendices which contain the Risk Characterization Policy, the risk characterization case studies and references.You may need Adobe Reader to view files on this page.
+The second part comprises the Appendices which contain the Risk Characterization Policy, the risk characterization case studies and references.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Risk Characterization Handbook (PDF)(189 pp, 2 MB,